vadori/cytoark/README.md

 <img width="10%" src="https://github.com/Vadori/cytoark/assets/36676465/8bed4528-ffea-49c8-81b9-e457b0d32bf3" alt="cytoark" title="cytoark" align="right">

 **Cytoark** aims to provide tools for the automatic analysis of histological data.
 The focus is on the cytoarchitecture of the brain for comparative neuroanatomy.
-The main component right now is **CISCA**, a cell instance segmentation and classification model described [here](https://www.arxiv.org/abs/2409.04175) (pre-print).
+The main components right now are **CISCA**, a cell instance segmentation and classification model, and CytoDArk0, the first Nissl-stained histological dataset of the mammalian brain with annotations of single cells.
+Both are described [here](https://www.arxiv.org/abs/2409.04175) (pre-print).
+CytoDArk0 is available on Zenodo [CytoDArk0](https://zenodo.org/records/13694738).

 ## CISCA: a Cell Instance Segmentation and Classification method for histo(patho)logical image Analyses